John Spence Community High School

 John Spence Community High School (formerly Preston High School) is a co-educational secondary school located in Preston (near North Shields) in Tyne and Wear, England.

-It is a foundation school administered by North Tyneside Council.
+Previously a foundation school administered by North Tyneside Council, in November 2023 John Spence Community High School converted to academy status.
+The school is now sponsored by the Pele Trust.

-John Spence Community High School offers GCSEs and BTECs as programmes of study for pupils.
-The school was also awarded specialist Sports College status in 2001 and continues to offers sports as a specialism.
+John Spence Community High School offers GCSEs and vocational qualifications as programmes of study for pupils.
+The school was also awarded specialist Sports College status in 2001 and continues to offer sports as a specialism.
 The school also offers adult education courses through the North Tyneside Adult Learning Alliance.